Crinibus/tvguide/README.md

 ```
 **OBS**: when specifing channels with a space such as "TV2 News", use a dash (-) instead of a space.
 E.g. "TV2 News" -> "TV2-News"

+You can also specify "all" as the first channel to get all channels.

 <br/>

 By using the flag "-t" or "--time" you can specify a time for the program to find a tv-show that starts at the specified time.<br/>